TimmBach/vanillajs-calculator/README.md

 # vanillajs-calculator

-A simple javascript calculator made with basic styling
+A simple vanilla javascript calculator made with basic styling

+App is deployed at https://simple-vanillajs-calculator.netlify.app/